 But, many people do not know how diarrhoea is caused, often believing that teething is

+responsible.
 Mothers often give very diluted feeds of cows milk or infant formula to sick children,

 fearing that less watery food will cause indigestion.
 This means that many children are